blue-marble/gridpath/doc/source/functionality.rst

 Timepoints are the finest resolution over which operational decisions are made (e.g. an hour).
-Generator commitment and dispatch decisions are made for each timepoint, with some constraints applied across timepoint (e.g. ramp constraints.)
+Generator commitment and dispatch decisions are made for each timepoint, with some constraints applied across timepoints (e.g. ramp constraints.)
 Most commonly, a timepoint is an hour, but the resolution is
 flexible: a timepoint could also be a 15-minute, 5-minute, 1-minute, or 4-hour
 segment.
 Different timepoint durations can also be mixed, so some can be